bridgecrew-perf6/End-to-End-Deployment/README.md

 * Go through **Project_Architecture.pdf** file to understand the design and flow of data.

-* Now, have a look at **Data_Engineer_Q&A.pdf** which contains the answers of asked question in the task file.
+* Now, have a look at **Data_Engineer_Q&A.pdf** which contains the answers of asked questions in the task file.

-* Navigate thorough these folders which contains source code file & output file for listing page(company index).
+* Navigate thorough these folders which contains source code file & output file for listing page (company index).

   **Source Code File Path**